 Influencers are everywhere – we see them in our feeds, on TV and in the media.
-In the last few weeks alone, The New York Times has published several feature articles on the phenomenon of social media influencers.
 What was once just a topic for trade publications has taken center stage in the mainstream media.

 So, it would seem that influencers are red hot with lots of wind at their backs, right?
 You might also think that the social platforms on which these influencers have worked hard to build strong following, content and engagement would be looking to create favorable environments for influencers, right?
 Well, maybe not as much as you would think.